Control Your Reactive Mind!

 Have there been times you felt you couldn’t control your own thoughts, emotions or what you did or said?
 That you were a powerless bystander to your own actions and feelings?

 Have you wondered why it’s hard to get rid of unwanted feelings despite anything you try?
-Why you stay sad, anxious, introverted, resentful, angry, low self-esteem or stuck in a breakup, betrayal or other trauma?
+Why you stayed sad, anxious, introverted, resentful, angry, feeling low self-esteem or stuck in a breakup, betrayal or other trauma?
 For days, months or even years?

 The answers lie in your reactive mind, the part of your mind that remains hidden from you, but that can affect and control you when triggered.

-At South Coast Mission we use counseling that delves into the reactive mind and discovers the root cause of your unwanted thoughts, feelings and behaviors.
+At South Coast Mission we use Dianetics counseling.
+It delves into your reactive mind and discovers the root cause of your unwanted thoughts, feelings and behaviors.
 Read on to learn more about the reactive mind.